 But on a cruise ship, it can even be confusing for adults which perks are included and which are complimentary!
 The most mature and best-intentioned kids can accidentally run up a large tab if they don’t have a spending limit.

-On the first day of your cruise, go down to the guest services desk and ask to set up a spending limit for each of your kids.
+On the first day of your cruise, head to the guest services desk and ask to set up a spending limit for each of your kids.
 Depending on the cruise line, you can set a hard limit for the duration of the cruise, by the day, or revoke all charging privileges.
-But, some cruise lines will let your child go a bit over that limit.
+However, some cruise lines will let your child go a bit over that limit.

-If you’re worried about the kids overcharging, bring cash and ask them to set a hard limit of that amount for the duration of the cruise.
+If you’re worried about the kids overcharging, bring cash and ask Guest Services to set a hard limit of that amount for the duration of the cruise.